cesalazar/berlinblockchainweek/events/cryptomonday-lightning/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: This is a talk about blockchain.
-This field is indexed by search engines and used to show a description on /events.
+description: CryptoMonday is a growing community all over Germany.
+We invite experts like Andreas Antonopoulos, developers from RSK or law experts on the current aspects of regulation and tax.

 #####################